Graph theory-based structural analysis on density anomaly of silica glass: Introduction

-Unlike small molecules, molecular liquids or crystalline materials, amorphous materials are structurally non-unique, which is a standing bottleneck to define descriptors that are capable of encoding the topological and chemical landscapes in glass structures.
-In the case of oxide glasses, common global descriptors include bond order of network formers, ratio of bonding oxygen and non-bonding oxygen (BO/NBO), distributions of Q$^n$ speciation (where $n$ is number of bridging oxygen connected to a network-former cation), ring sizes, radial distribution functions and structure factors.
-More recently, persistent homology has attracted attention as a novel algorithm to analyze amorphous topology based on the vacancy distribution \cite{hiraoka2016,onodera2019,lee2017}.
-In terms of local structural environments, descriptors such as tetrahedral order of SiO$_4$ \cite{shell2002}, Q$^n$ speciation, and bond order for atoms are used to represent the short-range coordination, while medium-range descriptors are still mostly limited to local strain \cite{urata2018} and potential energy \cite{takada2009, takada2010}.
+In the case of oxide glasses, common descriptors of atomic structure include bond order of network-formers, ratio of bonding oxygen and non-bonding oxygen (BO/NBO), distributions of Q$^n$ speciation (where $n$ is number of bridging oxygens connected to a network-former cation)\cite{mysen_book,Micoulaut2006}, ring sizes, radial distribution functions and structure factors.
+These and others have been used to characterize and probe the structures of glasses.
+More recently, persistent homology has attracted attention as a novel algorithm to analyze amorphous topologies based on the vacancy distribution \cite{hiraoka2016,onodera2019,lee2017}.
+In terms of local structural environments, descriptors such as tetrahedral order of SiO$_4$ \cite{shell2002}, Q$^n$ speciation, and bond order for atoms\cite{Steinhardt1983} are used to represent the short-range coordination, while medium-range descriptors are still mostly limited to local strain \cite{urata2018} and potential energy \cite{takada2009, takada2010}.
+Analyses using these schemes to probe structural arrangements have drawn significant insights into glass properties.
+However, many of these methods are not able to capture small changes in the local coordination environment that may have played a distinctive role in many elusive glassy properties such as the anomalous density behavior shown in silica glass\cite{gereben1995,Tian2011}.

-However, tools are lacking to describe glass structure at the intermediate-range.
-Here, we propose a graph-based approach to study the order/disorder of glasses beyond local environments by comparing connectivity networks including second and higher order neighbors.
-Expressing the atomic environment as a discrete graph provides a rich signal that can easily distinguish dissimilar (non-isomorphic) environments.
-However, quantifying the distance between two arbitrary graphs is not computationally trivial.
-Here, we apply a continuous graph dissimilarity metric known as D-measure \cite{schieber2017} which ranges from 0 to 1 (isomorphic).
-D-measure has been applied to analyze social networks \cite{kolomeets2019,horawalavithana2019}, community structures \cite{jiang2017}, brain networks \cite{mheich2020}, and in the realms of materials science to characterize structural transition of zeolite nanoporous materials \cite{schwalbe2019}.